mliu8094/CMOR-438-Megan/Supervised Learning/README.md

 ## Overview

 Supervised learning is a type of machine learning where an algorithm learns from labeled training data to make predictions.
-The data consists of input-output pairs, where the model tries to learn the mapping function from inputs, or features to outputs, or labels/targets.
+The data consists of input-output pairs, where the model tries to learn the mapping function from inputs, or features, to outputs, or labels/targets.

 Supervised learning can be categorized into: